WordPress has a plugin for everything. That’s a blessing, and also how you end up with a site that loads like it’s powered by a lemon.

 - External tools crawl what a visitor can reach.
 They’re better at catching real-world problems (template links, nav/footer issues, redirects/404s), but they won’t see content behind a login wall.

-Neither is “more correct” — they’re answering slightly different questions.
-Pick the one that matches the problem you’re trying to solve.
+They answer slightly different questions.
+Pick the one that matches the problem you’re trying to solve: “what’s broken for visitors” vs “what links exist in our WP content.”

 When to pick each (quick guide)